Buyongji Pond /Lotus Lake [부용지]

 When the trio Song Man-bo (Lee Tae-ri), Do Chi-san (Choi Woo-sik) and Woo Yong-sool (Jung Suk-won) as well as Prince Lee Gak arrives in the 21st century and first thought to go towards the palace first in episode 2 of Rooftop Prince/Attic Prince (옥탑방 왕세자) (SBS, 2012), Hong Se-na (Jung Yoo-mi) drops them of at this gate.
 When demanding to open the door, a police patrol chases them from the gate.

-(Side note: there was a theory by K-nets stating that the fictional Yi Gak was actually King Gyeongjong of Joseon, Jang hee-bin’s son.
+(Side note: there was a theory by K-netizens stating that the fictional Yi Gak was actually King Gyeongjong of Joseon, Jang hee-bin’s son.
 Hence, Yi Gak going to Changdeokgung Palace makes sense, since in reality the main palace of Gyeongbokgung got burned down in 1592 during the first wave of the Japanese invasions and would not be rebuilt until the 19th century during the regency of King Gojong.
 For the meantime Changdeokgung Palace served as the main palace for around 300 years — Lr).

 Gwallamjeong Pavilion [창덕궁 관람정]